-- Other BC school districts (primary labour market) - Other BC public sector organizations - Other Canadian school districts (To the extent that BC school districts recruit from and lose employees to these jurisdictions, this segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standard definition of labour market.) - Selected private sector organizations where relevant.
+- 1. Other BC school districts (primary labour market) - Other Canadian school districts (To the extent that BC school districts recruit from and lose employees to these jurisdictions, this segment of the labour market is weighted to Alberta and Ontario (and to a lesser extent, Saskatchewan) consistent with the industry-standard definition of labour market) - 3.
+Other public sector organizations - 4.
+Selected private sector organizations.